Pigovian Transport Pricing in Practice

 Abstract:

 We implement Pigovian transport pricing in a field experiment in urban agglomerations of Switzerland over the course of 8 weeks.
-The pricing considers external costs from climate damages, health outcomes and congestion and varies across time, space and mode of transport.
-The treatment reduces the external costs of transport of the treated individuals by 4.5% in the short run.
+Our pricing considers the external costs from climate damages, health outcomes from pollution, accidents and physical activity, and congestion.
+It varies across time, space and mode of transport and is deducted from a budget provided to GPS-tracked participants.
+The treatment reduces the external costs of transport by 4.6% during the course of the experiment.
 The main underlying mechanism is a shift away from driving towards other modes, such as public transport, walking and cycling.
-Providing information about external costs alone changes behavior of altruists, but not for the whole sample.
-We estimate the welfare improvements from such a policy to be around 140 US dollars per person and year, which is twice as large as the effects of a fuel tax that generates the same revenue.
+Providing information about the external costs of transport alone is insufficient to change the transport behavior for the sample majority.
+We compute the welfare improvement due to mode shift to be 77 Swiss francs (or US dollars) per person and year, and that a fuel tax would achieve 70% of this gain.

-Keywords: Transport pricing; pigovian taxation; mobility; external costs; congestion; tracking. (search for similar items in EconPapers)
+Keywords: GPS-tracking; Pigovian taxation; Transport pricing; congestion; external costs; mobility; transportation (search for similar items in EconPapers)

 JEL-codes: H23 H31 I18 Q52 Q54 R41 R48 (search for similar items in EconPapers)